 If you've had success claiming compensation, let us know.

 Your chances of success here likely depend on what you're trying to claim for:

-- If you've lost money as a result of the outage, you should be able to get it back.
-If, for example, you've been unable to log in to your account and make a payment, and incurred a financial penalty as a result, you should be able to reclaim this.
+- If you lost money as a result of the outage, you should be able to get it back.
+If, for example, you were unable to log in to your account and make a payment, and incurred a financial penalty as a result, you should be able to reclaim this.

-TSB's chief executive Paul Pester tweeted that "no one will be left out of pocket" as a result of the service issues, though TSB hasn't given any further details.
+TSB's chief executive Paul Pester (who has now left) tweeted that "no one will be left out of pocket" as a result of the service issues, though TSB hasn't given any further details.

-- If you've NOT been directly financially affected, give it a go – but there are no guarantees.
+- If you were NOT directly financially affected, give it a go – but there are no guarantees.
 TSB hasn't given any official indication of what compensation it'll offer for inconvenience.
 But while there are no guarantees, it's worth submitting a complaint if you've been inconvenienced.